wp-plugins/memphis-documents-library/readme.txt

 * *Update* - Added a slug name to the custom post recreating function.
 * *Update* - Changed the google docs link to google drive.
 * *Update* - Fixed the SAMEORIGIN error when using google doc preview.
 Now should work for http and https.
+* *Update* - English loc file has been updated with new language.
+* *Update* - Categories are now called Folder, no functionality change just name change.
 * *Bug* - Fixed bug that caused pages not to load.
 * *Bug* - Error with javascript loading, if using WordPress Multisite network admin.
 * *Bug* - Fixed issue where Post Status was not displaying any statuses.